EnChung913/DBMS_FinalProj/docs/diary.md

 [2025-12-8 22:27]
 I'm trying to connect the apis for department review application.
 Finish!
 Besides, the containers are running well on docker now.

 I've finished the scheduler module and optimized the push recommendation function.
 Next step would be the user application function and place event apis to functions.
 I found some test tools for nestjs and vuejs, I'll try to write some test cases later.

 [2025-12-9 11:25]
 Now I'm striving to finish the user application function.
 Now it's done 80%, I'll test it later.

+[2025-12-9 15:14]
+I finished the user application function.
+Now users can apply for a company or department account.
+Admin can review these applications in the admin dashboard.
+Now is the pruge and export function.